 According to the Chinese National Bureau of Statistics, the population size of Zoomers has reached 233 million, and the consumption scale reached 4.94 trillion Yuan, accounting for 11.2% of total consumption in China in 2021.
 In addition, Chinese Gen Z direct and indirect expenditure account for 13% of household expenditure which is much higher than the global average of 8%, reported by OC&C. Moreover, with the growth of low threshold credit and instalments such as Huabei, microparticle loan, and white strip (31% of Gen Z are using instalment plans), Gen Z accesses higher amounts of disposable cash flow.

-The e-commerce giant JD, on the other hand, reports that Chinese Gen Z consumers account for more than half of total consumers in health-related consumption, including fitness, nutrition supplements, and sleep improvement items.
+The e-commerce giant JD, on the other hand, reports that Chinese consumers born after the 90s account for more than half of total consumers in health-related consumption, including fitness, nutrition supplements, and sleep improvement items.
 Gen Z is set to become the backbone of China’s next powerful consumption group.
 Gen Z’s consumption mode is gradually affecting and leading the consumption trend in China.